jburto93/CI_PP1_DKB/README.md

 - The user can find all company contact informtion using the contact us section of the footer.
 - The user can visit the company social media pages using the icon links in the footer.
 - On devices above 950px all links in the footer will change colour to white when the user hovers over them.

+#### User stories covered by the Navigation bar / Footer
+- 4. As a first time user, I want to know how to contact the company.
+- 5. As a first time user, I want to know where the company is located.
+- 8. As a returning user, I want to find the company contact number to call for any issues.
+- 10. As a returning user, I want to find the companies social media pages.
+- 13. As the site owner, I want the customers to know where we are located.
+- 14. As the site owner, I want the customers to be able to contact us.

+### Homepage Features
+### Hero Image